Testing for HIV

 For certain patients we can also offer a finger-prick test in the clinic, which returns a result within about 20 minutes.
 A doctor or nurse will advise whether this is suitable for you.

-If your test is positive, we will refer you to the HIV specialist clinic at Queen Elizabeth Hospital Birmingham (QEHB).
+If your test is positive, we will refer you to a specialist HIV clinic that is convenient for you to attend.
 The doctors at the hospital will be able to assess when you need to start taking antiviral tablets.

 If you think you have put yourself at risk of HIV, you should seek medical advice and get tested.
 The earlier HIV is diagnosed, the earlier you can start treatment and avoid becoming ill.
 (It may be two weeks or more after exposure to the virus before a test provides accurate results.)

 If you’ve had sex with somebody who may be HIV positive, you can reduce your chances of HIV infection by taking post-exposure prophylaxis after sexual exposure (PEPSE) within 72 hours of exposure to the virus.